Langtang Valley with Ganjala pass Trek 14 Days

 Electricity, WIFI, And Battery Recharge

 During the Langtang and Gosainkunda trek, electricity is available at all the teahouses where you will spend the night.
-You can recharge your phones, laptop, or iPads from micro-hydropower and solar panels by paying a nominal charge.
+You can recharge your phones, laptops, or iPads from micro-hydropower and solar panels by paying a nominal charge.
 Regarding Wi-Fi, there are no free hotspots along the trekking trail, so we do not encourage carrying your laptop.
 Some teahouses do offer paid Wi-Fi services on an hourly basis but don’t expect high-speed connectivity on the remote trails.

 Communication On Trek

 On the Langtang Valley Trek in Nepal, the internet service will be available at lodges with some extra service charge.
 You can contact your family and friends from the guesthouses, but as we reach high altitude, the communication will be through the phone for safety purposes.
 We communicate with all our valuable clients through the team leader at least once a day to make sure you are fine and enjoying the trip.
-The Adventure Club Trek office in Kathmandu will constantly touch for help you may need during the trek.
-Depending on the network you use, there could be a poor signal to network before the high altitude.
-Upon your request, we can provide you with a separate local sim card for a better network.
+The Adventure Club Trek office in Kathmandu will constantly contact you for help you may need during the trek.
+Depending on the network you use, there could be a poor signal to the network before the high altitude.
+Upon your request, we can provide you with a separate local SIM card for a better network.
 Many places have WIFI service available at an extra cost.

 Group Size and Team Composition